input-output-hk/jormungandr/doc/configuration/network.md

   preferred_list.peers list of entries. [default: 20]
 - `peers`: the list of peers to keep in the preferred list [default: EMPTY]

-Also, the preferred list will never be quarantined of blacklisted, the node will attempt to connect to (up to `max_view` of) these nodes every time, even if some are down, unreachable or not operated anymore.
+Also, the preferred list will never be quarantined or blacklisted, the node will attempt to connect to (up to `max_view` of) these nodes every time, even if some are down, unreachable or not operated anymore.